Dr. Jerrold Simon

 “My Bicentennial Violin Sonata in B flat was written in 1975 was performed at Santa Barbara, California Music Hall, so I’m very proud of that piece.
 I like to frequent musical venues, especially New Orleans, as I enjoy the jazz culture and music!
 I have performed on stage, in auditoriums and in night clubs in the past; it is still so enjoyable to me.”

 My wife Annette (www.aksimonart.com) is a well-known artist in the Midwest.
-She has a large art studio in Canal Winchester, Ohio that attracts people from all over.
-In fact, she sells her artwork all over the United States and Europe.
-She is President of the Central Ohio Collage of Women Artists and continues to paint on a daily basis.
+She is affiliated with the famed "Studios on High Gallery" in the Short North, Columbus, Ohio which attracts people from all over.
+In fact, her artwork can be found in homes, offices and businesses throughout the United States and Europe.
+She is Past President of the Central Ohio Collage of Women Artists and continues to paint on a regular basis.

 Special thanks to my accountant Ron Delaney, CPA who has been very helpful to my practice in keeping our office financially sound while we focus on getting our patients well.